Hauke Brückner

-Hauke Brückner (born 29 February 1980) is a German former footballer who is last known to have played as a defender or midfielder for Paloma.
+Hauke Brückner (born 29 February 1980) is a German former professional footballer who played as a defender or defensive midfielder.

 Career

 Brückner started his career with German third tier side FC St. Pauli, helping them earn promotion to the German second tier and reach the 2005–06 DFB-Pokal semifinals.
 In 2007, he signed for Holstein Kiel in the German fourth tier, helping them earn promotion to the German third tier.

-In 2011, Brückner returned to German Bundesliga club FC St. Pauli.
-In 2014, he signed for Paloma in the German fifth tier, where he suffered relegation to the German sixth tier.
+In 2010, Brückner returned to former club FC St. Pauli, playing in the Bundesliga, to play for the club's reserves.
+He was called up to the first team by coach Holger Stanislawski in February 2011 because four full-backs were missing through injury or suspension.
+In 2014, he signed for USC Paloma in the German fifth tier, where he suffered relegation to the German sixth tier.